 Inherent Diminished Value

 This is the most common and accepted form of car accident diminished value.
-Inherent diminished value occurs when a vehicle loses value because it now has a damage history.
+Inherent diminished value occurs when a vehicle loses value because it now has a history of damage, which is indicated in the car’s title.
 This type of diminished value assumes that optimal repair quality has been completed on the vehicle and represents the amount the vehicle’s worth will reduce based on the accident history.

 Immediate Diminished Value